 Stroke kills about 140,000 Americans each year, resulting in 1 out of every 19 deaths.
 It’s the leading cause of serious long-term disability in Americans, too, according to the Centers for Disease Control and Prevention (CDC).
 Fortunately, most strokes can be prevented.

 In addition to recognizing and taking action if you experience transient ischemic attack symptoms, the National Institutes of Health offers these additional stroke prevention strategies.

 - Lifestyle changes and medication (if needed) to lower high blood pressure.

-- Drop excess pounds if you are overweight and maintain a healthy weight.
+- Lose excess pounds if you are overweight, then maintain a healthy weight.